 To receive financial aid you must meet the following conditions: Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to DREAMer Students completing the WASFA).
 Possess a high school diploma, recognized equivalent such as a General Education Development (GED) certificate OR meet Ability to Benefit criteria.
 If you are interested …more about Eligibility

 Your Cost of Attendance (COA) is an estimate we make based on a combination of factors.
 The COA is a critical part of the formula in how the government calculates your financial need.
-The COA includes the current costs of tuition, books, and living expenses for the 9-month academic year (October-June).
-The COA only includes …more about Cost of Attendance
+The COA includes the current costs of tuition, books, and modest living expenses for the 9-month academic year (October-June).
+The COA only …more about Cost of Attendance

 Verification is a process that requires our office to validate certain information on your FAFSA.
 Verification is required for at least 30% of students applying for aid.
 Selection for the Verification process occurs in two ways: The Federal Processor selected you based on the following criteria: Random Selection Incomplete FAFSA Conflicting or Incorrect FAFSA Information …more about Verification